 Sexual Identity and Internal Conflict

-Sexual identity in anime is often explored through duality by showing characters torn between social expectations and personal desires.
+Anime frequently explores sexual identity through duality by showing characters torn between social expectations and personal desires.
 This conflict becomes a key part of their identity crisis.
+You might encounter a character struggling with hidden feelings that clash with family tradition, career obligations, or even a magical destiny.

 Symbolism, Metaphor, and the Imaginary in Anime